epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-28-docker-arch-alpm.markdown

 I personally like to collect important package to other directory, and remove all package manually.

+#### Autoremove

+ALPM has this very nice autoremove feature that is flexible but not easy to remember for daily basis.

+Supposed that I just remove vim, without removing dependency.

+{% highlight bash %}
+$ pacman --remove vim
+{% endhighlight %}

+Now we can have this

+{% highlight bash %}
+$ pacman --query --deps --unrequired
+gpm 1.20.7-8
+vim-runtime 8.0.1092-1
+{% endhighlight %}

+![Docker Arch: pacman --query --deps --unrequired][image-ss-pacman-qdt]{: .img-responsive }

+Consider, not to be noisy this time.
+We have array of packages in a row.

+{% highlight bash %}
+$ pacman -Qdtq
+{% endhighlight %}

+Or

+{% highlight bash %}
+$ pacman --query --deps --unrequired  --quiet
+gpm
+vim-runtime
+{% endhighlight %}

+Now we can remove recursively.

+{% highlight bash %}
+$ pacman -Qdtq | pacman -Rs -
+{% endhighlight %}

+Equal to:

+{% highlight bash %}
+$ pacman --query --deps --unrequired  --quiet | pacman  --remove --recursive - checking dependencies...

+Packages (2) gpm-1.20.7-8  vim-runtime-8.0.1092-1

+Total Removed Size:  27.21 MiB

+:: Do you want to remove these packages?
+[Y/n]
+{% endhighlight %}

+![Docker Arch: Autoremove][image-ss-pacman-qdtq-rs]{: .img-responsive }

 -- -- --

 ### What's Next